-I was thinking recently about that Christian expression: "For God so loved the world that he gave his own and only Son..."
-I suddenly realised a new interpretation of that expression: that we, as spirits, were so in love with "reality" (The Earth) that we were willing to give up our immortality, and accept a short life here.
+I was thinking recently about that Biblical verse: "For God so loved the world that he gave his own and only Son..."
+I suddenly realized a new interpretation of that expression: that we, as spirits, were so in love with "reality" (The Earth) that we were willing to give up our immortality, and accept a short life here.
 Just like Arwen did in The Lord of the Rings... she gave up her life for love.
-Just an idea! but if it is true, it means there is no Afterlife for us, no Blessed Realm over the ocean... because we forsook that for the pleasures of incarnation.
+Just an idea! but if it is true, it means there is no Afterlife for us, no Blessed Realm over the ocean... because we forsook that for the privilege of incarnation.

-My Japanese word of the day was taught to me by Masumi, after I told her about my psychic dreams -- it is masayume (正夢) or "true dream".
-I'm sure it will come in handy in the future!
+On a bright note, my Japanese word of the day was taught to me by Masumi, after I told her about my psychic dreams -- it is masayume (正夢) or "true dream".
+I'm sure it will come in handy someday!

 Adsense Top Bar

 Sunday, January 4, 2004

 It's amazing how sometimes you can "meet your match", that special someone who instantly -- and irrevocably -- changes your life.
 I mean "meet your match" in a number of different ways, in a whole constellation of different ways.
 For example, there is "meeting your match" on the "soulmate" level: finding your true love, that person who melds with you, completes you, your Twin Flame in other words.
 That's the contemporary idea of a "good match", and I do subscribe to the theory, to a limited extent at least.
 But there are many other different possible meanings to the phrase "meet your match", and I am not talking only of finding things that burn!
 Like a prize fighter finally meeting his match in the ring, that one guy who can knock him out -- that is meeting your match.
 The prize fighter who meets his match, and loses his title -- that is what I am talking about today.
 It is a humbling experience when you meet your match.
 You might be motivated to drop on to the floor, and bow in reverence to this person who has bested you.